cozie-app/cozie-apple-website/docs/4_deployment/01_deployment.md

 To accommodate any unforeseen eventualities, we recommend a soft start of the deployment and slowly increasing the number of simultaneously enrolled participants over time.

+### Device readiness
+All devices needed during the onboarding should be ready to be used at least one day before onboarding.
+All software should be up to date and already setup as needed.
+Ideally, the devices are still connected to the charger before the onboarding session starts
+- iPhone
+  - Charged
+  - iOS up to date
+  - Cozie installed
+  - Cozie setup (experiment ID, participant ID, watch survey, permissions granted, etc.)
+- Apple Watch
+  - Paired with iPhone
+  - WatchOS updated
+  - Cozie installed
+  - Cozie setup (watch survey showing, permissions granted)

 ## Onboarding
 Onboarding is the process of enrolling a participant into your experiment.
 This can include the following:
 * Explaining the purpose of your experiment